 While Signet Bank was focused on the real estate market, Nigel found the opportunity to focus more on their credit market.
 By offering lower interest rates and "cherry picking" the right consumers, Nigel managed to get carefully picked customers to move their bank accounts from other banks into Signet through balance transfers of zero percent.
 Nigel believed that "having plastic was necessary for many people to run their lives," so he continually worked hard to find ways to "offer people credit who [weren't] credit-worthy" in the eyes of bigger credit card companies.

-Solving the issues of the consumer weren't Nigel's only issues he had to deal with.
+Solving the issues of consumer wasn't Nigel's only problem.
 As he attempted to expand his function, he was met with resistance from his superiors.
 Even when he wanted to expand into the Canadian market, he was told that the bank "[didn't] invest in foreign countries."
 Nigel knew that it was time to create something of his own.
+This was the turning point that led Nigel Morris and Rich Fairbank to found Capital One Bank.

 As Nigel went into his departure from Capital One into his creation of QED Investments, he touched upon some insights about being an entrepreneur.
 He said to always "be involved with things with the wind on your back," things you truly believe in.
 Company culture also plays a big role for Nigel, for he mentioned he would "rather be an average manager at a great company than a great manager at an average company."